KEEPING KIDS SAFE SYMPOSIUM

 Educators can earn 3 ACT 48 hours for the session.

-Lieutenant Jack Cambria will share the skills used by hostage and crisis negotiators in defusing high-crisis encounters.
+Lieutenant Jack Cambria will provide guidance to audience members on how to prepare and respond to an active shooter situation.
+Active shooter policy and protocols, suggested prevention policy, security systems, practice training, expectations, and hostage survival strategies will be addressed in the training.
 Lt.
 Cambria is a retired member of the New York City Police Department who has contributed 33-1/2 years of exemplary service.
 He served for 16 years in the ranks of Police Officer, Sergeant, and Lieutenant in the Emergency Service Unit (ESU), whose primary focus is to provide Rescue, Tactical, (SWAT) and Counter-Terrorism services to the City of New York.

 In addition to responding to and serving on many high profile assignments, he worked as a Rescue Team Manager on the FEMA Urban Search and Rescue NY Task Force.
 Because of his solid foundation and achievements, he was selected to command the NYPD’s elite Hostage Negotiation Team (HNT) during the last 14 years of his career.